theletter-zee/elite-sniper/README.md

 <br>
 <h2> Termination </h2>

 You’re free to opt out of getting your message sniped by another user at any time.
 You can do this by navigating to `:-settings`.
-This would also restrict you from sniping messages from other people.
+This would also restrict you from sniping messages from other people and will delete any message that a user has sniped from you.

 <h1> ✉️ Privacy </h1>